X UNIVERSITY English Archive

 Can I watch if I cannot attend live?

 Yes.
 For the Japanese ticket, live participation and archive access are bundled.
 For the English ticket, you are purchasing the translated archive edition.
+Archive access is planned for 1 month from each release date.

 Will the live session be in English?